St. John's International Airport: Terminal and renovations

 In 1981 the terminal building housed the offices of the airport manager and staff.
 There were ticket offices for Eastern Provincial Airways, Air Canada, Gander Aviation and Labrador Airways, a large waiting area, a secure departure lounge, a self-serve restaurant, a licensed lounge, a number of food concessions and car rental facilities.
 In 1981 a small museum was prepared to house the story of aviation in Newfoundland and related memorabilia.
+Air Canada started flying to London, UK, from St. John's instead of Gander in April 1986.

 The airport underwent a $50 million renovation in 2002.
 The air terminal was completely renovated, expanded and modernized to meet the standards of other airport terminals its size across North America.
-The airport has undergone more renovations in 2016.
-In 2019, the airport plans to prepare 300 acre of land to build an industrial park adjacent to the airport.
+The airport has undergone more renovations since then and plans are in place to prepare 300 acre of land to build an industrial park adjacent to the airport.

 The airport was designated as one of five Canadian airports suitable as an emergency landing site for the Space Shuttle orbiter.

-From the 1940s to 2006, St. John's maintained nonstop, year-round flights to Europe.
-Attributing its decision to the route's poor economic performance, Air Canada terminated a link to London-Heathrow that year.
-After receiving complaints from St. John's residents, the company stated it would convert the flight to a seasonal operation beginning in 2007.
-Meanwhile, British carrier Astraeus Airlines introduced service to London's Gatwick Airport in May 2007, initially intending to ply the route year-round.
-The airline ended the flight only three months later, however; St. John's airport officials observed that passengers had primarily opted to travel with Air Canada to the British capital.
-In September 2007, Air Canada also withdrew its London route, leaving St. John's without any flights to Europe.
+In May 2006, Air Canada announced it would terminate its flight to London's Heathrow Airport later that year.
+Many Newfoundland residents, including the mayor of St. John's, decried the decision, leading Air Canada to resume the route seasonally in April 2007.
+In May 2007, Astraeus Airlines introduced year-round service to London's Gatwick Airport aboard a Boeing 737.
+The flight ended three months later; most people had opted to fly Air Canada to London.
+In September 2007, Air Canada also ceased its London route, leaving Newfoundland without any flights to Europe for the first time since World War II.

-Air Canada resumed flights to London-Heathrow on a seasonal basis in 2010, and it made the service year-round in 2014.
-That year, the St. John's airport acquired another transatlantic destination when WestJet commenced a summer route to Dublin, Ireland.
-WestJet added a seasonal connection to London's Gatwick Airport in 2016.
-However, the airline had ceased flights to both cities by 2018.
+Air Canada restarted seasonal flights to London-Heathrow in May 2010.
+The company employed an Airbus A319 on the route.
+In 2014, Air Canada began flying year-round to London.
+It later started operating the flight with a Boeing 737 MAX.
+The airline suspended the link after the plane was grounded in March 2019.